-Austin, Texas-based fiddler/singer/songwriter Carrie Rodriguez returns to CSPS hot on the heels of her CD release, Live at The Cactus.
-The CD was recorded live at Austin’s venerable University of Texas music venue The Cactus Café with musical sidekick Luke Jacobs on guitar, lap steel, harmonica and harmony vocals.
+Austin, Texas-based fiddler/singer/songwriter Carrie Rodriguez’s most recent CD was recorded live at Austin’s venerable University of Texas music venue The Cactus Café with musical sidekick Luke Jacobs on guitar, lap steel, harmonica and harmony vocals.
 Rodriguez and Jacobs have been performing together for over three years.
 After a year touring the US and beyond in support of her critically acclaimed, Give Me All You Got, it felt like the perfect time to bring the show home and bottle the magic.
 Recorded over two nights in June 2013, Live At The Cactus, is a testament to the intimacy, playfulness and depth of emotion that audiences have been celebrating since Rodriguez and Jacobs began performing as a duo.
 The Feb.
 18 show at CSPS will be no exception.

 According to the Austin Chronicle, Carrie’s songs marry “traditional country grooves…to the fuzzed-out guitar tones of darkened barroom rock & roll, juxtaposing whiskey-fueled dance parties with the two-stepping daydream of a genteel past.”